Eligibility

 1. Open and submit an application

-Once you open your application, our recruitment team will be in touch to guide and support you.
-The online application takes 3-6 hours to complete, and you’ll be asked to submit your academic transcripts and location preferences.
+Once you start your application, our team will be in touch to guide and support you.
+The online application takes 1-2 hours to complete, and you’ll be asked to submit your academic transcripts and location preferences.

-The application contains questions aligned with our six competencies, where you’ll share your motivations for joining the program.
-We encourage you to apply as soon as possible because learning areas close when we have enough candidates to meet school demand, and you may need extra time to gather the appropriate documentation.
+The application contains questions aligned with our seven competencies, where you’ll share your motivations for joining the program.
+We encourage you to apply as soon as possible because learning areas close when we have enough candidates to meet school demand.

 What we look for